-The Company had no active operations in Türkiye during 2023 as it continued its search for a farm-in partner to pursue the next phase of work on the Deep Gas Play, where it holds interests ranging from 63% to 100% (assuming the licence renewals are obtained).
+The Company had no active operations in Türkiye during Q1 2024 as it continued its search for a farm-in partner to pursue the next phase of work on the Deep Gas Play, where it holds interests ranging from 63% to 100% (assuming the licence renewals are obtained).
+On March 29, 2024, the Company received a written communication from the regulator stating that the extension applications evaluation is ongoing.